Praqma/kubernetes-ebook/chapter03.md

 10.240.0.42	lb2.example.com		lb2
 ```

-We will copy this file to all nodes in just a moment.
+We will copy this file to all the nodes in just a moment.
 First, we create RSA-2 keypair for SSH connections and copy our key to all the nodes.
-This way, we can ssh into them without requiring a password.
+This means we can ssh into them without requiring a password.

-If you do not have a RSA keypair generated already you can do that by using the following command on your work computer:
+If you do not have a RSA keypair you can generate it by using the following command on your work computer:

 ```
 ssh-keygen -t rsa
 ```
-**Note:** It is recommended that you have a passphrase assigned to our key.
-The key is useless without a passphrase if stolen.
-So having a passphrase protected key is always a good idea.
+**Note:** It is recommended that you have a passphrase assigned to your key.
+If it is stolen the key will be useless without a passphrase, so protecting the key in this way is a good idea.

-Assuming you already have a rsa keypair generated, the command to copy the public part of the keypair to the nodes will be:
+Assuming you have generated a rsa keypair the command to copy the public part of the keypair to the nodes will be:

 ```
 ssh-copy-id root@<NodeName|NodeIP>